oliviaxyl/A-B-Testing-Free-Trial-Screener-/README.md

 ## Project Objective

 - The purpose of this project is to get hands-on experience with A/B testing and transfer knowledge into practice.

+### Project Objective

-The notebook simply reflects testing part after experiement is compeleted including sanity checks, result analysis, sign tests, and etc.
+- The notebook simply reflects testing part including sanity checks, result analysis, sign tests, and etc.

 ### Data Source